 The jurisdiction of the trust is very important because of varying tax laws and specialisation in different types of trusts and offshore trust costs.
-Here are a few of the many favorable locations for affordable trust costs.
+Here are a few of the many favourable locations for affordable trust costs.

 - Belize – This jurisdiction provides modern and flexible protection for your assets.
-Numerous settlors form their trusts in Belize to protect their assets from creditors and judgments such as divorce or bankruptcy claims.
+Numerous settlors form their trusts in Belize to protect their assets from creditors and judgements such as divorce or bankruptcy claims.
 Belize allows offshore trusts in its jurisdiction for up to 120 years from when the trust was created.

 - British Virgin Islands – British Virgin Islands has a trust legislation that is based mainly on English trust law.
 A trust formed in this jurisdiction has a fixed perpetuity period of not more than 100 years.

 - Cyprus – The most common type of trust in Cyprus is the international trust which has a period of 100 years from the date of creation.
 The income and assets of offshore trusts are non-taxable in this jurisdiction.

 Protect your wealth for your loved ones and for future generations.
 You can contact us and speak to our financial adviser regarding offshore trust costs depending on your specific needs and the jurisdiction you choose.

 There are several benefits you can receive through an offshore trust.
 Offshore trusts have become quite popular as they provide more attractive benefits and low or zero tax benefits.
 One of the best ways you can protect your assets3 is by transferring it to an offshore trust.